-As you know, plain white rice and miso soup are the staple food of the Japanese, and we like to eat a bowl of rice putting (sprinkling) something salty or savory on top of it.
+Rice and miso soup are the staples of the Japanese diet, and we like to eat a warm bowl of white rice, putting (sprinkling) something salty or savory on top of it.

-When it comes to salty topping for steamed plain rice, Umeboshi plums are most common in Japan, and in fact, the salty-sour Ume plums go perfectly with plain white rice.
+When it comes to salty topping/garnish for plain rice, Umeboshi plums are most common, and in fact, the pickled plums go perfectly with it.

 How to use it?
-It is very simple; after putting hot plain rice into a bowl, just sprinkle the Furikake flakes over it.
+It is simple; after putting steamed plain rice into a bowl, sprinkle the flakes over it.

 Futaba Gohan no Tomo Furikake

-During modern times, Furikake products were invented by several Japanese companies, and the product “Gohan no Tomo (御飯の友)” is considered the first modern Furikake.
+During modern times, Furikake products were devised by several Japanese makers, and “Gohan no Tomo (御飯の友)” is considered the first modern Furikake.

-Actually, the first modern Furikake, Gohan no Tomo still exists and is being sold online and at some supermarkets.
-So the other day, I purchased the Furikake from Amazon Japan and tried it with a hot bowl of rice for the first time.
+As you can see in the photo, the Gohan no Tomo Furikake still exists!
+The other day, I purchased it from Amazon Japan and tried it for the first time.

-For that reason, the main ingredient in this Furikake is “Iriko (いりこ)” or parched dried small sardine, and the other ingredients include white sesame seeds, soy sauce, sugar, salt, Nori seaweed, fermented seasoning, green laver, milk sugar, starch, powdered egg yolk, and shredded Kombu seaweed.
+Others include white sesame seeds, soy sauce, sugar, salt, nori, fermented seasoning, aonori, milk sugar, starch, powdered egg yolk, and shredded kombu.

 Where to Buy

-As I mentioned above, the Gohan no Tomo Furikake from Futaba can be bought on some online shopping sites in and outside of Japan.
+As mentioned above, the Futaba Gohan no Tomo Furikake is available on some online stores in and outside Japan.